ebuyakin/maichat/docs/cli_filtering_language.md

 The MaiChat CLI Filtering Language is a concise, powerful query language designed for rapid context management in AI conversations.
 It enables users to construct precise filters using single-letter commands, boolean operators, and intuitive parameter syntax.

 Unit of operation: All filters operate on assistant–user pairs (a user request and its model response are treated as a single unit for filtering, display, rating, pinning, context, etc.).
-Messages in the message history have the following metadata parameters: topic, allow(=include)/exclude flag, star rating (0-1-2-3), model, timestamp.
+Messages in the message history have the following metadata parameters: topic, flag (blue / grey), star rating (0-1-2-3), model, timestamp.
 Each of those parameters shall be subject to filtering via CLI filtering language.

 ## Design Philosophy